daudix/daudix.one/content/colophon/index.md

 - [ ] Make the player on neocities display my current Spotify/last.fm
 - [ ] Style piclog.blue page
 - [ ] New ARG/Easter Egg type of thingy (?) (inspirations: Portal "dinosaur" ARG, SSTV)
+- [x] Add expand button to "Bumps" (fill the whole page width and make bumps display as a grid)
 - [x] Restyle Fediring
 - [x] Add section with logos to Design
 - [x] Add section with unused icons to Design